GrailPay/api-reference-app/readme.md

 This must be a functional URL that can receive POST requests in order for register to work correctly as it is called during the register process.

+For test purposes, sites like [webhook.site](https://webhook.site) can be used to receive webhook notifications.

 ## onboarding

 * kyb: bool